nicolasnaing/Treetools/Lists/ListTreetools.md

 •	takes a String t, returns the number of commas in t, used in yNewick

-•	also not the easiest to understand, underlying idea is that commas separate branches of trees, which implies that if I can track the commas in some way, then I can use recursion to get the Newick format
+•	also not the easiest to understand, underlying idea is that in a tree, commas separate branches of trees.
+Then I found that if I can track the commas in some way, I can split up the Newick format string in a way that allows me to use recursion for this function

 10. PTree yNewick (String t)